kmandalas/webclient-showcase/README.md

 It allows injecting trace and span IDs automatically and displaying this information in the logs, as well as annotation-based span control.
 In order to make it work with Jaeger, we need to enable the *Zipkin* collector port in Jaeger's configuration.

-One thing to have in mind that limitations do exist here as well.
+One thing to have in mind is that limitations do exist here as well.
 For example tracing database calls with R2DBC is not yet supported.
 You may find the related issue here:
 * https://github.com/spring-cloud/spring-cloud-sleuth/issues/1524

-**Jaeger Home Page**
+Following is screenshot of Jarger UI homepage:

 ![Jaeger Home](/diagrams/jaeger-home.png)

-**Jaeger Trace Details**
+And this is an example of tracing the call which generates OTPs:
 ![Jaeger Trace Details](/diagrams/jaeger-trace.png)